andreterceiro/treemap/README.md

 ```

-And more complex strucures, with more than 2 columns as example?
-We will not build this types of treemaps.

 Let's return to our solution.
 We will have the `height` of 600.
 Thus the sum of the `height` of the three parts on the left will have the value 600.
 The dimension will be the same in this 3 parts.
 This way, proportionally, the `height` of the Y part "1" will be 1/(1 + 2 + 10) * 600 => 1/13 * 600 = 46.1538

 We know that the total `area` of the "1" part will be 5,783.1325 as we calculated before.
 Then the `width` will be: